-Very few young people will have the luxury, enjoyed by their parents and grandparents, of being able to stay in the same job throughout their lifetime.
+Few young people will have the luxury, enjoyed by their parents and grandparents, of being able to stay in the same job, or the same company over the course of their careers.
 This constant state of flux - across occupations, employers, and sectors - means that they will need to be lifelong learners, with agency over their training and career development.
 The current bifurcated model, with VET on one side and higher education on the other, will not support the jobs of the future.